Study Abroad & Off-Campus

 Psychology & Research in Madrid

-The Learning Abroad Center, together with the Department of Psychology and the Fundación Ortega-Marañon in Madrid, will once again offer Psychology & Research in Madrid, a study abroad program in Madrid, Spain this summer.
-In this program, students will earn six PSY credits in just six weeks!
+- During summer term, students will earn six PSY credits in just six weeks!
 Students will take PSY 3061, Biological Psychology (taught by Professor Jonathan Gewirtz, Department of Psychology at the University of Minnesota-Twin Cities) and work in research labs in Madrid, earning three credits of PSY 5993, Directed Research in Psychology.
 This program is a great opportunity for students to gain an international perspective on psychology, specifically in the brain science area, and to work on psychological research while abroad.

 National Student Exchange (NSE)